Simple Hamiltonian manifolds: Preliminaries

 \preu We prove this for the case $i=0$, and mention the necessary adaptations to complete the case $i=1$.
-Our proof given is not the most efficient, but it introduces techniques which are useful in subsequent sections.
+The proof introduces techniques which are useful in subsequent sections (see \remref{R.voistub} for the idea of a more direct argument).
 Passing to the residual action, we suppose that $T=S^1$.